saladuit/Unit_Battle_Codam/README.md

 You are not allowed to write more production code that is sufficient to pass the currently failing unit test.

-You will work in a team of 2-4 people in which half of the team will write the FAILING UNITE TESTS and the other half of the team will write code that makes the tests pass.
-Good communication will be of the utmost importance!
+You will work in a team of 2-4 people in which half of the team will write the FAILING UNIT TESTS and the other half of the team will write PASSING CODE for those tests.
+Good communication will be of utmost importance!

-## winning conditions
-The code has to take in 0-21 valid bowling scores and calculate the apropiate scores

-The code will be graded on a mix of coverage

-The projects with the best scores will be graded by nicolas and a winner will be picked

 ## Setup
 Run the following command before starting your project or add these commands to your .zsh or .bashrc